pymc-labs/pymc-labs.github.io/README.md

 {% block og_description %}{{ this.blurb|string }}{% endblock %}
 ```

 See more on possible metadata fields [here](https://ogp.me/).
-Moreover,
+Moreover, Twitter is extremely picky
-Twitter is extremely picky and in addition to being the most restrictive in
+and in addition to being the most restrictive in general,
-general, also requires an extra line to choose between the `summary` or
+also requires an extra line to choose between the `summary`
-`summary_large_image` card types.
-For now all pages use `summary` format, but
+or `summary_large_image` card types.
+For now all pages use `summary` format,
-this could be modified or left to configure for each page if desired.
+but this could be modified or left to configure for each page if desired.

+### Case Studies

+If our clients agree to it, we should put up case studies.

 ### Other stuff to edit?